ChrisRoss5/youtube-search-by-subtitles/readme.md

-# Youtube Search by Subtitles/CC
+# Search by Subtitles/CC for Youtube™

-Search for videos on Youtube by Subtitles/CC in a specified language.
+Search for videos on Youtube™ by Subtitles/CC in a specified language.

 ## How to use